 Though most states allow 16 and 17-year-olds to sit for the GED exam, there are states that limit it only to applicants 18 or 19 years of age and older.

-As stated above, students who pass the CHSPE are not required to quit school; they just have the option to whereas to qualify for GED testing, a student cannot be signed up for another educational program.
+As stated above, students who pass the CHSPE are not required to quit school; they just have the option to do so, whereas, to qualify for GED testing, a student cannot be signed up for another educational program.

 10th or 11th graders who consider early graduation may take the CHSPE exam while still enrolled in high school in California.
-Then, after receiving the test results, they can decide on withdrawing from their regular high school education.
+Then, after receiving the test results, they can decide to withdraw from their regular high school education.

 In California, this can be particularly relevant for students working in the entertainment business.
 If students pass the “Legal 18” status test gains, they qualify for working longer hours, do not require on-set tutors, and they also don’t need California entertainment work permits.

 This makes that teenagers who hold CHSPE certificates are eligible for more auditions and roles, but it doesn’t require them to quit school.